Skip to Main Content

 Permission NOT needed ...

-1. If you are making direct links to articles, images, audio, or video available electronically through the Library’s databases.
+1. If you are making a direct link to an article, image, audio, or video available electronically through the Library’s databases.

-Many of the Library’s databases offer fulltext materials (including images, streaming audio and video) that you can simply link to, without scanning or saving to your computer.
-Saving the pdf or media file to your computer may violate fair use in cases where the library discontinues its subscription or the provider pulls the content.
+Many of the Library’s databases offer full text materials (including images, streaming audio and video) that you can simply link to, without scanning or saving them to your computer.
+Saving the pdf or media file to your computer may violate fair use in cases where the library discontinues its subscription or the provider removes the content from the database so linking is the best practice.

-Direct Links: For offcampus access, you’ll need to precede the item url with: http://proxy.lib.odu.edu/login?url=
+Direct Links: For off campus access, you’ll need to precede the item URL with our proxy URL: http://proxy.lib.odu.edu/login?url=

 For more information, see Linking to Full Text Articles

-Ask a librarian about finding materials online through the Library’s Website.
+Ask a librarian about finding materials provided online through the Libraries' website.

 2. If you are using “public domain” materials, sample exams, lecture notes, government publications, course notes, personal photographs, or other unpublished writings of the faculty member posting materials.